 It’s important to understand that whatever Theosophy says about “The New Cycle” and “The Dawning of The New Cycle” applies to the New Age of Aquarius, just as it also applies to the second sub-cycle of the Kali Yuga.

-There may be a few years’ difference between the beginning of these two new cycles (the first 5,000 years of the Kali Yuga was due to end between the occultly significant dates of 17th November 1897 and 18th February 1898, and it was indicated that the new astrological age of Aquarius would begin “about” the year 1900) but, after that, they proceed parallel to one another, hand in hand with each other, until the Aquarian Age eventually closes and the Age of Capricorn (Makara) begins, which will still also be within the vastly larger and longer great cycle of the entire Kali Yuga, a period which is said to extend in total for 432,000 years and whose beginnings coincided with the death of Krishna in ancient India.
+There may be a few years’ difference between the beginning of these two new cycles (the first 5,000 years of the Kali Yuga was due to end between the occultly significant dates of 17th November 1897 and 18th February 1898, and it was indicated that the new astrological age of Aquarius would begin “about” the year 1900) but, after that, they proceed parallel to one another, hand in hand with each other, until the Aquarian Age eventually closes and the Age of Capricorn (Makara) begins, which will still also be within the vastly larger and longer great cycle of the entire Kali Yuga, a period which is said to extend in total for 432,000 years (although that figure should not actually be taken entirely literally, as shown in such articles as The Seven Yugas) and whose beginnings coincided with the death of Krishna in ancient India.
 The Kali Yuga is known as the Iron Age, Black Age, and Dark Age.

 So the numerous references by H. P. Blavatsky and her closest colleague William Q. Judge to the “New Cycle” must inevitably apply just as much to the new Aquarian cycle as to the new Kali Yuga sub-cycle.